GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 }
 ```

-As the only entry point available in traditional C++ console application, a project must have one and only `main()` function within the project.
+As the only entry point available in traditional C console application, a project must have one and only `main()` function within the project.
 Creating multiple `main()` functions or not having any `main()` function will cause error on running the program.

 ```c
 int main(int argc, char **argv) {